 Connected Communities in Cairns & Hinterland

-• Meet your local coordinator - Grace
+Meet your local coordinators

-Hi!
-I’m Grace, Endomeet Coordinator for QENDO, based in Tropical North Queensland.
+• Hi!
+I’m Grace, QENDOMeet Coordinator for QENDO, based in Tropical North Queensland.
 After 15 years seeking a diagnosis I was finally diagnosed at age 28 and since then have travelled to Sydney to undergo multiple surgeries and various other procedures including egg freezing.
 I am deeply committed to supporting others navigating this condition.
 I also have a very bossy dog who keeps me on my toes!
-Through our Endomeet gatherings, I aim to create warm, empathetic spaces where members can connect, share experiences, and find strength in our community.
+Through our QENDOMeet gatherings, I aim to create warm, empathetic spaces where members can connect, share experiences, and find strength in our community.
 Together, we are building a network of understanding and empowerment.

-• Join our Online Community
+Join our Online Community

 Online communities provide a valuable space for support and information sharing for individuals dealing with endometriosis and pelvic pain.
 Our Group on Facebook offers a place for members to connect, share personal experiences, and access resources.